ekaterinatao/Tutorial_projects/project_6/README.md

 There is Advertising dataset.
 We should perform linear regression model and optimize its loss-function with both coordinate descent and stochastic gradient descent.

 ## Aim
-Realizing and comparing algorithms of coordinate descent and stochastic gradient descent.
+Implementation and comparing algorithms of coordinate descent and stochastic gradient descent.

 **Briefing**
 - There is dataset.